 For example, I purchased these large silver hoops and this silver disc necklace together, and I almost always wear them together.
 The pendant is large and shiny so I like how these tubular hoops have a little more visual weight than a thinner hoop, and they compliment the necklace without competing with it.
 (See more of this look.)

 Another pairing I wear together a lot is this delicate beaded necklace with these hammered silver circle drop earrings.
 They’re both delicate, and they both have a similar hammered silver finish, so they really work well together.

 Also, this is an example of two pieces that are more equal in visual weight — both delicates, and pair well together.
 There’s no hero piece here.

 When in doubt, I wear diamond studs or pearl studs with whatever necklace I’m wearing.
 Thin hoops are also a good staple piece to have in whatever metal you usually wear because they go with a lot of different necklaces.

 Also, it’s a good idea to have some casual jewelry pieces and some dressier pieces so you can match the formality of your accessories to the outfit and occasion you’re dressing for.
 As far as how many of each, it really depends on your lifestyle and what you wear the most.

 5. Matchy-matchy is out.

 It is more modern to choose jewelry pieces that coordinate with each other, not a matching set.
 It’s also fine to mix high end and low end pieces.
-Sometimes I wear genuine pearl earrings with a $15 Kohl’s necklace, and I often wear my David Yurman pieces with fashion jewelry.
+Sometimes I wear genuine pearl earrings with a $15 Kohl’s necklace, and I often wear my D Yurman pieces with fashion jewelry.

 Putting jewelry together is fun, but it can be challenging, especially when trends are in flux.
 I hope these tips are helpful!